-So, is TunnelBear safe for you to use?
-To conclude our TunnelBear review, we can say that this VPN is fairly safe and keeps your privacy intact as long as you simply use it for basic browsing practices to access censored or geo-blocked content or to stream media, even from China.
+TunnelBear is a good but not great option for casual users.
+It is fairly safe and keeps your privacy intact as long as you simply use it for basic browsing practices to access censored or geo-blocked content or to stream media, even from China.

-However, if you are more worried about your online security and privacy, you may want to go on with your search for the best VPN for anonymity.
+However, if you are more worried about your online security and connection speed, you may want to pay a tiny bit more for a premium VPN.

 The free version provides you with the same level of security and privacy, although you’re limited by bandwidth, which almost makes no sense to use it at all unless for a trial.